-The Mechanical Engineering Department at the University of Delaware has a cutting-edge research program.
+The Department of Mechanical Engineering at the University of Delaware has a cutting-edge research program.
 Exploring nearly every aspect of modern mechanical engineering, our faculty and students are making bold steps towards new technologies and better solutions to contemporary problems.
-With an annual budget of over four million dollars, we are constantly striving to expand our knowledge of the world around us.
+With an annual budget of over $4 million dollars, we constantly strive to expand our knowledge of the world around us.

 Core Research Areas